John Lachs: Biography

-He is a member of the Editorial Advisory Board for Public Philosophy Journal.
+For many years Lachs was also a member of the editorial advisory board for Public Philosophy Journal.

+Lachs died in Nashville, Tennessee, on November 14, 2023, at the age of 89.

 Research area

-His philosophical interests center on human nature.
-This takes him into metaphysics, philosophy of mind, political philosophy, and ethics.
-He has continuing research interests in American philosophy and in German Idealism, along with research and teaching interests in medical and business ethics.
+His philosophical interests centred around human nature.
+This took him into metaphysics, philosophy of mind, political philosophy, and ethics.
+He had continuing research interests in American philosophy and German Idealism, along with research and teaching interests in medical and business ethics.

-Lachs is general editor of the Encyclopedia of American Philosophy.
-An issue of The Journal of Speculative Philosophy will be devoted to his essay "Both Better Off and Better: Moral Progress Amid Continuing Carnage," with responses from a half dozen philosophers.
+Lachs was the general editor of the Encyclopedia of American Philosophy.
+An issue of The Journal of Speculative Philosophy was devoted to his essay "Both Better Off and Better: Moral Progress Amid Continuing Carnage," with responses from a half dozen philosophers.

-He is also chair of the American Philosophical Association's Centennial Committee, charged with celebrating the private value and social usefulness of philosophy.
-Plans are being made for activities throughout the country, ranging from radio programs to book signings and coffee house conversations, designed to show the relevance of philosophy to life.
+Lachs was also chair of the American Philosophical Association's Centennial Committee, charged with celebrating the private value and social usefulness of philosophy.
+Plans were being made for activities throughout the country, ranging from radio programs to book signings and coffee house conversations, designed to show the relevance of philosophy to life.